hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600714v2-rfcaudit-an-llm-agent-for-functional-bug-detection-in-network-protoc.md

 ---
 layout: default
-title: RFCAudit: An LLM Agent for Functional Bug Detection in Network Protocols
+title: "RFCAudit: An LLM Agent for Functional Bug Detection in Network Protocols"
 ---

 # RFCAudit: An LLM Agent for Functional Bug Detection in Network Protocols